Cruikshanks/mac-setup/ohmyzsh.md

 ```

 Rather than go into them here, why they have been added and a little about what they do will be covered in the relevant pages of this guide.

+## Syncing

+This file is currently synced across machines using the [Settings Sync](https://github.com/Cruikshanks/mac-setup/blob/master/vscode.md#settings-sync) extension in VSCode.